dev4v/dev4v/README.md

 I’m interested in data and astronomy
-,currently exploring applications of diffusion models for semantic understanding
+,currently exploring applications of diffusion models

  I’m looking to collaborate in domains  related to computer vision,machine learning and deep learning